isiak44/RasheedPBL/Project12/README.md

 ![mkdir-ans-config](images/mkdir-ans-config-art.png)

-- On Jenkins web console, we install `copy artifact` plugin without restarting jenkins.
+- Then on Jenkins web console, we install `copy artifact` plugin without restarting jenkins.

 ![copy_artifact-plug](images/copy_artifact_pluggin.png)

-- Create and configure new freestyle project `save_artifacts`, this project will be triggered by previously created `ansible` project.
+- Next we create and configure new freestyle project `save_artifacts`, this project will be triggered by previously created `ansible` project.

 The main idea of `save_artifacts` project is to save artifacts into `/home/ubuntu/ansible-config-artifact` directory.
-To achieve this, we create a build step and choose copy artifacts from other project, soecify `ansible` as a source project and `/home/ubuntu/ansible-config-artifact` as a target directory.
+To achieve this, we create a build step and choose copy artifacts from other projects, specify `ansible` as a source project and `/home/ubuntu/ansible-config-artifact` as a target directory.

 ![save-art-cfg](images/save-art-config1.png)
 ![save-art-cfg](images/save-art-config2.png)
 ![save-art-cfg](images/save-artifact-config3.png)

-- Now we test our set up by making changes in README.MD file inside `ansible-config-mgt` repository inside main branch.
+- Now we test our set-up by making changes in README.MD file inside `ansible-config-mgt` repository inside the main branch.

-If both Jenkins jobs have completed one after another,, we shall see our files inside `/home/ubuntu/ansible-config-artifact` directory and it will be updated with every commit to main branch.
+If both Jenkins jobs have completed one after another, we shall see our files inside `/home/ubuntu/ansible-config-artifact` directory and it will be updated with every commit to the main branch.

 ![save-art-job](images/save_artifact_job.png)
 ![cat-readme](images/cat-readme.png)